 I was raised in a large family in the Philippines with three brothers and five other sisters.
 Having a big family was not too hard for my mother as she trained us from a young age to be orderly, confident, and independent.
 If she did not do this, perhaps raising nine children would be much more difficult, not to mention just a little chaotic.

 I remember my mother teaching me how to wash my socks and handkerchiefs by hand when I was four years old.
 She taught me how to cook rice when I was just eight years old.
 My mother loves sewing.
-She taught me how to sew and this became one of my hobbies.
-Many years later, I was so proud telling everyone on my wedding day that I made my own wedding dress.
+She taught me how to sew, and this became one of my hobbies.
+Many years later, I was so proud to tell everyone on my wedding day that I had made my own wedding dress.

 In 2008 my mother was preparing to come to New Zealand for my graduation day.
 We were both so happy and looking forward to seeing each other.
 But before she could come, my mother had a heart attack and was gone.
 All my lecturers and classmates were so supportive of me during my time of grieving.
-They supported me emotionally, physically and financially to be able to cope at such a time of need.
-I soon realized that the Montessori was more than a philosophy; it was a way of life.
-I could see it fully manifested in the hearts of the people that poured out their love for me and my family.
+They supported me emotionally, physically and financially to be able to cope with such a time of need.
+I soon realized that Montessori was more than a philosophy; it was a way of life.
+I could see it fully manifested in the hearts of the people that poured out their love for my family and me.

-Being a Montessori teacher is not just dispensing knowledge to the child but giving an education that will aide the child’s life.
+Being a Montessori teacher is not just dispensing knowledge to the child but giving an education that will aid the child’s life.
 Are we filled with the spirit of love?
 Are we inspiring wonder and admiration in our children?
 Are we looking at the potential of the child?
-The more we can answer yes to these questions, the more we touch the hearts of the children and educate for peace.
+The more we can answer yes to these questions, the more we touch the children’s hearts and educate them for peace.

 It is my dream to one day own and operate my own preschool.
-It would be really good if I could start my own Montessori centre here in New Zealand or in the Philippines.
+It would be great if I could start my own Montessori centre here in New Zealand or the Philippines.
 I hope to share and create more windows of opportunity to be able to contribute to the well-being of our children now and the children of the future.